edumserrano/playwright-adventures/demos/docker/README.md

 - [How to connect to the Docker host from inside a Docker container?](https://medium.com/@TimvanBaarsen/how-to-connect-to-the-docker-host-from-inside-a-docker-container-112b4c71bc66)

-### Why should I use the `useDockerHostWebServer` input parameter of the Powershell scripts ?
+### Why should I use the `useHostWebServer` input parameter of the Powershell scripts ?

-If you set `useDockerHostWebServer` with `npm test '--' -useDockerHostWebServer yes` or with `npm run test:ui '--' -useDockerHostWebServer yes` then the docker container won't have to build and run your app and instead will try to connect to the app running on the host machine.
+If you set the `useHostWebServer` switch with `npm test '--' -useHostWebServer` or with `npm run test:ui '--' -useHostWebServer` then the docker container won't have to build and run your app and instead will try to connect to the app running on the host machine.

 This means that you can start the app once with `npm start` and then run the tests against it multiple times with `npm test`.
 Depending on your app, skipping the building and running of the app as well as the node modules install if needed as well, might result in a non-trivial time saving for your dev loop.